 \subsection{Study Process}

-The study included two parts: (1) an observation on reference searching and idea sketching, and (2) a semi-structured interview.
-For the first part of the study, the task was to draw an illustration for one of three different design topics: "Tourism service for kids", "Pet grooming service", or "Eco-friendly restaurant".
-We let participants choose one of these topics.
-They were first given 10 minutes to search for reference images that they wanted to utilize in their ideation process.
+The study included (1) an observation on reference searching and idea sketching and (2) a semi-structured interview.
+For the first part of the study, participants were asked to draw an illustration for one of three different design topics they chose: "Tourism service for kids," "Pet grooming service," or "Eco-friendly restaurant."
+They were first given 10 minutes to search for reference images that they wanted to use.
 For each reference they chose, they were asked to describe what aspects of the references they found appealing.
 Then, participants sketched their design ideas using their preferred method for 30 minutes.
 Three participants used pen and paper to sketch their ideas, while the other three used a tablet and digital drawing software.
-They were asked to generate at least three different design ideas, and they were prompted to describe how they integrated their references into each sketch.
+They were asked to generate at least three distinct design ideas and describe how they integrated their references into each sketch.
 After that, we conducted a semi-structured interview to ask about their challenges in generating multiple ideas using references.

-Following each study, two of the authors independently coded the recombination methods employed by participants in their ideation tasks and the semi-structured interview results.
+After each study session, two authors independently coded the recombination methods the participants employed in their ideation tasks and the semi-structured interview results.
 The coded data were then discussed collaboratively.
-After conducting six studies, codes were saturated and no further study sessions were conducted.
+After conducting six studies, codes were saturated, and no further study sessions were conducted.